You are currently viewing Western Maidenhair Fern Care

 The western maidenhair fern, or five-fingered maidenhair fern, is sometimes listed as an Adiantum pedatum.
 But that was how it was formerly recognized.
 It should be listed as Adiantum aleuticum.
 It is still muddled and sometimes referred to its old name because initially, the western maidenhair fern or five-fingered maidenhair fern, was previously thought to be a variation of A. pedatum, the northern maidenhair fern.
 A. aleuticum, the western maidenhair fern, is now documented as a separate fern species.

-Western Maidenhair Fern At A Glance
+Western Maidenhair Fern at a Glance

 Type: Herbaceous Perennial